Review | Amazon’s new health band is the most invasive tech we’ve ever tested

 But that still leaves open plenty of other ways for Amazon to profit from your information.
 In an anonymized way, it can data mine the heart rate, activity, sleep and tone patterns of Halo owners, using it to tailor its health algorithms and learn about human bodies.
 Make no mistake: disrupting medicine is the next goal for big tech.

 Those ambitions are just hard to square with the half-baked product the Halo is today.
 But half-baked products are not totally out of character for Amazon, which has a history of tossing out weird, creepy ideas and letting customers do the testing.
-The first Echo smart speaker was not very useful, until devoted customers fed Amazon lots of data train its talking Alexa assistant.
+The first Echo smart speaker was not very useful, until devoted customers fed Amazon lots of data to train its talking Alexa assistant.
 Amazon has also killed off other wacky products, including a camera called the Echo Look that used AI to judge fashion.

 AI-powered devices like the Halo may well be the future of health.
 But they are not the present.